Netmosfera/php-dot-querystring/README.md

 - readability and chances the user can edit them manually are nil
 - that's a waste of bytes: 6 bytes each key, querystring length is usually limited by web servers

-So I wrote this simple function that cames as a replacement for php's `parse_str`
+So I wrote this simple function that comes as a replacement for php's `parse_str`

     hello.aaa.bbb=10&hello.aaa.ccc=10